KiandaBPM/docs/content/docs/platform/rules/workflow/hide-or-disable.md

    ![Hide or disable example - Hide or show](/images/hide-example.jpg)

-   For example in the image above, a **Feedback** field will be hidden, using **Hide**, based on a condition, when a field **Management decision** equals **Yes**.
+   For example in the image above, a **Feedback** field will be hidden, using **Hide**, based on a condition, when a field **Management decision** equals a value **'Yes'**.

 6. To add more actions, click on **Add**.
 At any time remove an action by clicking on the **Bin/Trash** icon ![Bin/Trash button](/images/bin.png) beside the name of the action.

-7. Like an 'if..else' statement you can add alternative/elsewise actions, based on different conditions by clicking on **Add otherwise action**.
+7. Just like an 'if..else' statement, you can add alternative/elsewise actions, based on different conditions by clicking on **Add otherwise action**.

    ![Hide or show example](/images/hide-or-show-example.jpg)

-   In the example above, **Signature** and **Training materials** field will show and a **Feedback** field will hide, while a **Management decision** field has a value of **Yes**, otherwise the shown fields will hide, while the **Feedback** field shows.
+   In the example above, **Signature** and **Training materials** field will show and a **Feedback** field will hide, while a **Management decision** field has a value of **Yes**, otherwise the shown fields will hide, while the **Feedback** field shows **No**.
 The result is a dynamic form that will reveal particular fields based on user input for the Management decision field.

 8. To remove the otherwise action(s) click on the **Remove otherwise action** fields.

 9. When you are finished editing the dialog box, click on **OK** or click on **Close** at any time to exit the dialog box.

-10. If the rule is attached to a field within a form, a notification will appear within the form design, for example the field **Management decision** as shown in the image below.
+10. If the rule is attached to a field within a form, a rule notification will appear within the form design, for example a rule is applied to the field **Management decision** as shown in the image below.

     ![Rule on a form field](/images/rule-in-form-example.jpg)